-Minimum prerequisites: C grade in Year 10 HASS and course mark of 60%
+Minimum prerequisites: B grade in Year 10 HASS

 Politics and Law - ATAR

 The Politics and Law ATAR course provides a study of the processes of decision making concerning society's collective future.
 It aims to develop the knowledge of the principles, structures, institutions and processes of political and legal systems primarily in Australia.
 It brings together the executive, legislative and judicial branches of government to demonstrate how society is governed and how each branch of government is held to account.
 It examines the democratic principles practised in Australia and makes comparisons with other political and legal systems.